earthlab/streamstats/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome and greatly appreciated!
-Every little bit helps, and credit will always be given.
+We welcome and greatly appreciate contributions to streamstats!
+Every bit helps, and credit will always be given.

 You can contribute in many ways: